chrismarksus/chrismarksus.github.io/_posts/2014-09-06-refactoring-with-splits-command-line-mode-in-vim.md

 ![final re-factor](/assets/images/posts/large_file_vim_final_code_2014-09-04.png)

-Now let's back up and say that instead of moving the code, which is deleting it one place and pasteing it in another, that we want the keep the code in place and copy that code to the new method.
+Now let's back up and say that instead of moving the code, which is deleting it one place and pasting it in another, that we want the keep the code in place and copy that code to the new method.
 A good reason for this is if you have unit test coverage of the code but you want to pull code into a different object and method and unit the new one first.
 After the test is passing then you delete the